 Most helpful customer reviews

-Coming from Apple Watch, what an improvement! (***with UPDATE after one month)
+Coming from Apple Watch, what an improvement! (***with UPDATES after one month)

 I’m 7 days into the Sapphire Fenix 5 coming from a first edition Apple Watch.
 Needless to say, I upgraded my analytics game.
 What an amazing piece of equipment.
 Very much appreciate the accurate insights, exercise effects, VO2 Max, Functional Threshold Power, anaerobic fitness levels, you name it.
 This watch tells you exactly what you are doing and can do.
 And the fact that after 7 days of use with numerous 90 minute exercises, the battery level is still on 20%.
 Great.
 For me that's such a welcome improvement over the Apple Watch.